Industrial Revolution: Birth of Public Laundries

 Not everyone could afford washing machines right away, which led to the rise of laundromats in the 1930s.
 These coin-operated facilities gave people access to machines without having to buy their own.
 They quickly became a neighborhood staple.

 Around the same time, dry cleaning gained popularity.
 This method used solvents instead of water, making it possible to clean delicate fabrics like silk, wool, and suits without damaging them.
-From that point forward, laundry became more than just a home task—it evolved into a professional service.
+Learn more in our blog The History of Dry Cleaning: From Ancient Oils to Eco-Friendly Solvents.

 The Evolution into Modern Services